Our firm

 4. WE SEEK THE TRUTH AND COMMUNICATE APPROPRIATELY

-4.4 The principles extend to conduct on social media platforms, including but not limited to LinkedIn, X (Twitter), Facebook, and Instragram.
-These principles should be kept in mind when engaging in chats, blogs and other social media platforms.
-This is particularly important when sharing information or participating in discussions on social media within our professional fields.
-We should refrain from posting work-related opinions on our personal social media channels, as it may blur the line between our private personas and our roles as representatives of Pareto Securities.
-However, sharing unaltered information from Pareto Securities' official social media accounts is acceptable.
+4.4 These principles also apply to conduct on social media platforms, including – but not limited to – LinkedIn, X (formerly Twitter), Facebook, and Instagram.
+Employees should exercise caution when engaging in chats, blogs, or discussions on social media platforms, especially when commenting on topics related to our professional field.
+We should avoid posting work-related opinions on personal social media accounts, as this may blur the line between private views and our roles as representatives of Pareto Securities.
+However, sharing unaltered content from Pareto Securities' official social media channels is permitted.
+Employees should refer to our Social Media Policy for further guidance.

 5. WE ACT INDEPENDENTLY

-5.1 Pareto Securities shall act independently of other companies and our clients.
+5.1 Pareto Securities shall maintain independence from other companies and from our clients.

-5.2 We shall actively avoid situations in which our independence may be questioned.
+5.2 We must actively avoid situations where our independence could be questioned, compromised or perceived as compromised.

-6.1 We strive to avoid conflicts of interest as they can compromise our decision-making ability.
-If conflicts of interest arise nonetheless, we will be transparent about them and resolve them appropriately.
+6.1 We strive to prevent conflicts of interest, as they can impair sound judgment and decision-making.
+If a conflict of interest does arise, we are committed to addressing it transparently and resolving it appropriately.
 Please refer to our Conflicts of Interest Policy for further guidance.

-6.2 A conflict of interest might arise when the interests of Pareto Securities do not align with personal interests.
-Such conflicts can occur between the requirements and expectations of authorities, the needs and interests of clients, and the commercial objectives and expectations of Pareto Securities’ owners.
+6.2 Conflicts of interest may occur when the interests of Pareto Securities diverge from personal interests.
+Such situations can also arise between the regulatory requirements and expectations, client needs and interests, and the commercial objectives and expectations of Pareto Securities’ owners.

-6.3 As an employee, you should exercise extra caution in situations where your personal interests, or those of your family and friends, may conflict with the interests of Pareto Securities or its clients.
-This includes being particularly cautious and observant when engaging in private transactions involving assets such as property and financial instruments.
+6.3 As an employee, you must exercise particular caution in situations where your personal interests, or those of your family and friends, may conflict with the interests of Pareto Securities or its clients.
+This includes being particularly vigilant when engaging in private transactions involving assets such as property or financial instruments.

 7. WE ACT WITH HUMILITY AND DECENCY

-7.3 Communications channels made available by Pareto Securities, such as landline telephones, mobile telephones, Bloomberg and e-mail, shall never be used to pass on messages with pornographic or racist content, or content that is unlawful or offensive.
+7.3 Communication channels provided by Pareto Securities, including landline telephones, mobile telephones, Bloomberg, and e-mail, must never be used to transmit messages containing racist, pornographic, unlawful, or offensive content.

 8. WE ENSURE A SAFE AND HEALTHY WORKPLACE AND WE VALUE DIVERSITY

-8.2 We take precautions to prevent workplace accidents or injuries, by understanding the risks in our daily work environment.
+8.2 We take proactive steps to prevent workplace accidents and injuries by understanding and managing risks in our daily work environment.

-8.3 We all contribute to a positive and stimulating work environment.
-Bullying, harassment or discrimination of colleagues or others is never acceptable.
+8.3 Each of us shall contribute to a positive and engaging work culture.
+Bullying, harassment, or discrimination, towards colleagues or others, is never acceptable.

-8.4 We promote and value diversity and inclusion.
-We employ, assess, promote and compensate based on competencies and performance, not on bias or personal preference.
+8.4 We value diversity and inclusion.
+Employment decisions, performance evaluations, promotions, and compensation are based on merit, competence, and performance – not on bias or personal preference.
 Please refer to our Diversity and Inclusion Policy for further guidance.

-8.5 We are committed to providing continuous learning and development to our employees.
-This enhances their relevant skills, abilities, and knowledge, thereby ensuring they maintain their job qualifications and contribute to the performance of the business.
+8.5 We are dedicated to continuous learning and development.
+By enhancing employees’ skills, knowledge, and capabilities, we ensure they remain qualified and contribute meaningfully to the success of the business.

 9. WE SUPPORT AND RESPECT HUMAN RIGHTS AND UPHOLD LABOUR RIGHTS

-9.1 We respect fundamental and internationally recognised human rights in our operations.
-We bear the responsibility to ensure that our business activities do not adversely affect these human rights.
+9.1 We respect fundamental and internationally recognised human rights across our operations.
+We are responsible for ensuring that our business activities do not negatively impact these rights.
 Please refer to our Human Rights Policy for further guidance.

-9.2 We take action to minimise the risk that we are complicit in human right abuses.
+9.2 We take proactive measures to minimise the risk of being complicit in human rights violations.

-9.3 We pay our employees a fair living wage and respect the upper limits on regular and overtime hours allowed by the law of the country in which they are employed.
+9.3 We ensure our employees receive a fair, living wage and respect the legal limits on regular and overtime working hours in the countries where we operate.

-9.4 We ensure that our employees have written contracts in place.
+9.4 We ensure that all employees have written employment contracts in place.

-9.5 We respect and recognise the right to freedom of association, as well as applicable collective bargaining agreements.
-We ensure that employees have the liberty to resign as per established regulations.
+9.5 We recognise and respect the right to freedom of association and applicable collective bargaining agreements.
+Employees are free to resign in accordance with established regulations.

-9.6 We are committed to the effective abolition of child labour.
-We do not accept forced labour, slave labour or other non-voluntary labour in our value chain.
+9.6 We are firmly committed to the effective abolition of child labour.
+We do not tolerate forced labour, slave labour, or any form of involuntary labour within our operations or value chain.

 10. WE DO NOT ACCEPT INAPPROPRIATE BENEFITS

-10.1 We have zero tolerance for bribery and corruption.
+10.1 We maintain zero tolerance for bribery and corruption in any form.
 Please refer to our Anti-corruption Policy for further guidance.

-10.2 We shall never accept gifts or other benefits that are intended – or may be perceived to be intended – to influence the performance of our work.
+10.2 We must never accept gifts or other benefits that are intended, or could be perceived as intended, to influence our professional judgement or actions.

-10.3 We shall never exploit our affiliation with Pareto Securities to obtain undue personal advantages, such as entry to private events, reservations at private restaurants, or for personal profit.
-The use of one’s Pareto title externally should only occur when it is pertinent to one’s professional duties.
+10.3 We must not misuse our affiliation with Pareto Securities to gain undue personal advantages, such as access to private events, restaurant reservations, or personal profit.
+The use of our Pareto Securities title outside work should be limited to situations directly related to our professional responsibilities.

-10.4 We shall not give any gifts, grant any benefits, or provide any services of such nature or scope that these may give rise to inappropriate dependence between Pareto Securities and its client.
+10.4 We must not offer gifts, benefits, or services that could create inappropriate dependencies between Pareto Securities and its clients.

-10.5 We shall not make facilitation payments and shall in no way be involved in corruption.
+10.5 We do not make facilitation payments and must not engage in or support any form of corruption.

 11. WE MAINTAIN CLIENT CONFIDENTIALITY

-11.5 Confidential client information may, depending on the circumstances, represent inside information within the meaning of the securities trading legislation.
+11.4 Confidential information may, under certain circumstances, constitute inside information as defined by securities trading legislation.
 Such information is subject to particularly strict disclosure restrictions.
-We shall actively assess whether any information represents inside information and take any appropriate measures to prevent the disclosure and/or misuse thereof.
+We must assess whether information qualifies as inside information and take appropriate measures to prevent its misuse or unauthorised disclosure.

 12. WE RESPECT THE RIGHT TO PRIVACY

 12.1 We are committed to safeguarding the privacy of our clients, employees, and business partners.
-We shall fairly, lawfully, and transparently collect and process the personal data of our clients and employees, for legitimate purposes only.
+Personal data should be collected and processed fairly, lawfully, and transparently – and only for legitimate purposes.

 13. WE COMMIT TO CONTROL AND MANAGE FINANCIAL CRIME RISKS

-13.1 We shall protect Pareto Securities from being used to move the proceeds of crime, for example money laundering, funding of terrorist acts and violating sanctions.
+13.1 We are committed to protecting Pareto Securities from being used to facilitate financial crime, including money laundering, terrorist financing, and sanctions violations.

-13.2 We manage financial crime risks in our daily activities across Pareto Securities in line with our risk appetite and compliance culture.
+13.2 We manage financial crime risks as part of our daily operations, in line with our risk appetite and compliance culture.

-13.3 We know our customers and other parties, enabling us to manage the financial crime risk in our personal and digital relationships.
+13.3 We strive to maintain a thorough understanding of our clients and other relevant parties, enabling us to identify and manage financial crime risks in both personal and digital interactions.

 14. WE ARE COMMITTED TO SUSTAINABLE BUSINESS

-14.1 We acknowledge that we have a shared responsibility in combating climate change by supporting the transition to a climate-resilient global economy.
+14.1 We acknowledge our shared responsibility in addressing climate change and supporting the transition to a climate-resilient global economy.
 Please refer to our Sustainability Policy for further guidance.

-14.3 We are committed to support and encourage the use and development of environmentally friendly technologies, products, and services, aiming to contribute to sustainable development.
+14.3 We are committed to promoting and supporting the development and use of environmentally friendly technologies, products, and services, aiming to contribute to long-term sustainable development.

-14.4 We shall strive to minimize the environmental footprint of our own business operations and in our value chain.
+14.4 We strive to minimise the environmental footprint of our own operations and throughout our value chain.
 Please refer to our Code of Conduct for Business Partners and Suppliers for further guidance.

 Christian Jomaas, Chief Executive Officer